-Europa holds two licences in the Aquitaine Basin, Bearn des Gaves and Tarbes Val d'Adour, adjacent to the world-class Lacq-Meillon gas fields.
+Europa holds two permits in the Aquitaine basin: Bearn des Gaves and Tarbes Val d'Adour.

-The Permit has been extended until 18 January 2015.
-Tarbes Val d'Adour contains several oil accumulations that were previously licensed by Elf but were abandoned in 1985 due to a combination of technical issues and low oil prices.
-Two fields, Jacque and Osmets, were drilled using vertical wells which generated modest production levels.
+- Tarbes contains several oil accumulations that were previously licensed by Elf but were abandoned in 1985 due to a combination of technical issues and low oil prices.
+Two fields, Jacque and Osmets, were drilled using vertical wells and generated modest production.

 - The FOA is subject to the relevant approvals being granted by the French authorities - for the transfer of equity and operatorship to Vermilion and obtaining an extension for the permit.
 Both these approvals processes have started.